yatesco/seafile-docs/develop/env.md

-# Setup Seafile Develop Environment
+# Setup Seafile Server Development Environment

 The following operations have been tested on ubuntu-16.04.1-desktop-amd64 system.